SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 ### Working with concurrency

 The `concurrency` setting limits the number of renderings (in other words, actual computations) that can be performed at the same time.
-If there are already pending `concurrency` renderings happening in a NodeJS replica, then new requests with different URLs will instantly fall back to CSR instead of rendering through SSR.
-As a result, to effectively load test SSR in Spartacus, you should not send too many parallel requests for various URLs to a single NodeJS replica at the same time.
+If there are already pending `concurrency` renderings happening in a Node.js replica, then new requests with different URLs will instantly fall back to CSR instead of rendering through SSR.
+As a result, to effectively load test SSR in Spartacus, you should not send too many parallel requests for various URLs to a single Node.js replica at the same time.
 If the number of URLs requested at the same time from a single replica is higher than its configured `concurrency`, then you can expect a higher rate of requests falling back to CSR.
 This is expected behavior, but it will not cause actual pressure on computations for SSR in Spartacus.

 ## Server-Side Rendering and SmartEdit